Skip to main content

 Council expert Saeid Golkar

-Saeid Golkar is a senior fellow on Iran Policy and a visiting assistant professor in the department of political science and public service at the University of Tennessee at Chattanooga.
-Previously, he was an adjunct professor for the Middle East and North African Studies Program and a visiting scholar at Buffett Institute for Global Studies at Northwestern University.
+Saeid Golkar is a senior fellow on Iran Policy and the UC Foundation associate professor in the department of political science at the University of Tennessee at Chattanooga.
+Previously, he held research and teaching positions at Stanford University and Northwestern University

 Council expert Saeid Golkar